Categories

 God be with you till we meet again;

-‘Neath His wings securely hide you;
+‘Neath His wings protecting hide you;

 Daily manna still provide you;